tkf/Kwonly.jl/README.md

 be exactly same as the name of struct fields for it to work with other tools in Reconstructables.jl.

-When struct constructor has keyword-only version, the struct can be "modified" by `recon`:
+When the struct constructor has the keyword-only version, the struct can be "modified" by `recon`:

 ```julia
 using Reconstructables: recon